Peru's Castillo expects to name new cabinet on Friday | Politics

 Peru's Castillo expects to name new cabinet on Friday

+Among other issues, the probes are investigating whether he obstructed justice when he fired an interior minister and whether certain police and military appointments were improper.
+Castillo has denied allegations of wrongdoing and said he will cooperate with any probes.
+In Peru, a president can be investigated while in office but cannot be charged.

-Peruvian President Pedro Castillo expects to swear in a new cabinet on Friday, he told reporters, his fifth in just a year in office, which has been marked by political instability and allegations of corruption.
+Peruvian President Pedro Castillo expects to swear in a new cabinet on Friday, he told reporters, his fifth in a year marked by political instability and allegations of corruption.

-Castillo on Thursday also testified as part of an investigation into alleged corruption, one of five cases that prosecutors have opened against him.
+The announcement comes a day after his most recent prime minister, Anibal Torres, resigned unexpectedly as prosecutors probe deeper into allegations of corruption involving Castillo.
+Castillo on Thursday testified in one of five open criminal cases against him.
+Among other issues, the probes are investigating whether he obstructed justice when he fired an interior minister and whether certain police and military appointments were improper.

+Castillo has denied allegations of wrongdoing and said he will cooperate with any probes.
+In Peru, a president can be investigated while in office but cannot be charged.
+Castillo, a peasant farmer and former school teacher, took office in July 2021, after winning the presidency on a leftist platform to lift the poor and fund new social programs.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)